 Soundproof sliding doors

-It is now possible to purchase soundproof sliding doors due to improvements in technology and design, meaning they have been heavily insulated to reduce the movement of sound as much as possible.
+Thanks to improvements in modern technology and design, many sliding doors today have built-in insulation to reduce the movement of sound as much as possible.

 However, installing new sliding doors can be costly and time-consuming.